MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/instructor-guide/environment-setup.md

 ms.reviewer: angieandrews
 ---

-# Environment Setup
+# Environment setup

+This section of the Power Platform Business Approvals kit focuses on creating isolated development environments for learners.

+## Prerequisites

-This section of the Power Platform Business Approvals kit focuses on creating an isolated development environment for the learner.
-Before proceeding, make sure you to complete the previous section [User setup](./user-setup.md), which focused on creating the Microsoft Entra ID users, groups, and assigned licenses.
+- Complete the previous section [User setup](./user-setup.md), which explains how to create the Microsoft Entra ID users, groups, and assigned licenses.

+## Create developer environments

-To create the developer environment, use these steps automate setup:
+To create the developer environment, use these steps to automate setup:

-1. Creating a developer environment for the learner.
+1. Create a developer environment for the learner.

 1. Set the required environment settings.